Using Natural Language Explanations to Rescale Human Judgments: Background and Task Desiderata

-We found three datasets that are relevant but they are not compatible with the characteristics above.
+\paragraph{Need for new data} We need datasets that contain human judgments accompanied by informative, well-formed natural language explanations, where the underlying task satisfies the two properties bolded above (strong model performance and the right amount of subjectivity).
+We found three datasets that are relevant but they are not compatible with these characteristics.
 SQuALITY \citep{wang2022squality} includes evaluation of both human and model summaries by other humans.
 However, this task is very demanding due to the long document length, and we found that the feedback provided in the existing dataset is short and underspecified. \citet{saunders2022selfcritiquing} also have a dataset with human critiques of topic summaries.
-However, the evaluation criteria are defined loosely leading to critiques that are too generic.
+However, the evaluation criteria are defined loosely, leading to critiques that are too generic.
 There is no multiply-annotated data for us to reliably perform analysis on the effect of our rescaling methods.
 Finally, \citet{filighera2022your} releases a dataset for short answer grading with explanations; however their data does not contain annotator information.
+Note that other existing datasets for explanations in NLP, such as those mentioned in \citet{wiegreffe2021teach}, do not align with our task requirements, since classification tasks do not involve fine-grained critiquing of outputs.